 One thing that you will need is a sizable line of credit with a financial firm, unless you have $250,000 to $300,000 available in cash or deposits.
 This is because you will pay the carriers first, and then wait for reimbursement to be issued by the shippers.
 A solid business plan as well as a good relationship with your banker can help a great deal in getting the necessary financing.

-A typical day (or night) at work will go something like this: you get a call from a supplier—let’s say it’s a furniture manufacturer.
+In accordance to the current trucking industry trends, a typical day (or night) at work will go something like this: you get a call from a supplier—let’s say it’s a furniture manufacturer.
 They inform you that they have a hundred recliners that need to be sent from their location in Atlanta, Georgia to a chain of furniture stores in Colorado within three days.
 You contact a transport company or independent truck driver by phone, fax or email and say “XYZ Furniture Company in Atlanta has a load of recliners that needs to be picked up today and arrive at a location in Colorado in 72 hours.
 Can you do it?”
 If they say yes, you fax them a written agreement with the details of the job.
 They then sign it and fax it back to you before dispatching the driver.

 A question that’s probably on your mind is how much a truck broker can earn.
 As with any business, the possible amount varies, depending on many factors.
 However, it’s safe to say that an income of $100,000 to $150,000 per year is entirely realistic.
 Some brokers earn much more, while a handful make far less.
 The more contacts you have, and the more reliable you and your drivers are, the better reputation you will have, and the more money you will earn.

 One way to help grow your business and increase your bottom line is to find a niche market to specialize in.
 Potential niches include specific types of cargo, such as produce or bulk goods; a certain geographical area, such as the southeast; or a specific industry, such as textiles or electronics.
 Pay attention to developing trucking industry trends for potential opportunities here.